khurtado/vc3-mkdocs/docs/userguide/vc3-user-guide.md

 This token allows the VC3 system to SSH into a cluster as yourself and submit jobs on your, or your project’s, behalf.

+Once the ssh key has been placed in the resource, click on button "validate" (step 4).
+You will notice the progress bar at the top changes color to green with a message "Ready" when VC3 has complete the validation.
+Now the allocation is ready to be used.

 ## Defining a Project

 VC3, as a platform for cooperative scientific computing, allows you create